Who gets the dog? Separation and pets in Australia

 If you’re seeking parenting orders as well as a financial settlement, you might consider how the pets interact with the children.
 Does it make sense for one of you to keep the pets with the children, and conduct a handover with them present?
 Do your pets follow your kids if they spend time with the other parent?

-While we can’t make the final decision on who gets the dog for you, we can certainly help to outline your options and ensure a secured future for you and your pets.
-We have a team of lawyers located across Australia, who are highly skilled and experienced in property settlement and other asset matters.
+While we can’t make the final decision on who gets the dog for you, we can certainly help outline your options and ensure a secure future for you and your pets.

 We can help you find out what you might be entitled to and how to make a legal arrangement regarding your pets.